 This is the portal to a genealogy database that I have been working on for some time.

-I started down this road some years ago when the Girlchild (I avoid identifying the living here and elsewhere) started to study history and her reaction was not what I expected.
+I started down this road some years ago when the Girlchild (I avoid identifying the living by name, here and elsewhere) started to study history and her reaction was not what I expected.
 She didn't seem impressed, and so I set out to show her a different approach.
 The end result of my attempt to use family to stir up interest and enthusiasm in history is this website.

 It may seem a little overwhelming at first, but don't be put off.
 The simplest way to think about it is, there is one page for each person in the genealogy, and families are collections of pages.
 You can look at an individual's sheet, or at a family summary, or you can look at a tree in the traditional sense to track things over time.
 If you are asked to log in, use the username visitor and the password visitor to gain access.
 You'll be able to see a good deal that way.
 If you'd like to explore further, please get in touch so I can set up an account for you, or use this form.

 To get you started exploring, please see any of the individuals highlighted below.